 - In a separate bowl, use an electric mixer to beat butter and vanilla together until smooth and creamy

-- Add sugar, vegetable oil and eggs.
+- Add sugar, vegetable oil and eggs (and pink food coloring if desired.)
 Continue mixing until combined.

 - Set the mixer to medium speed, gradually alternate between adding flour mixture and concentrated liquid champagne.
 Stir until each one is almost completely combined before adding the next.
 Scrape down sides and bottom of the bowl as you work.